NLeSC/guide/projects/project_reviews.md

 The goals are as follows:

-* Progess of project relative to planning.
+* Progress of project relative to planning.
 * Innovation, research, deliverables, eStep.
 * Identify key success stories/messages to share with key opinion formers.
 * Ensure efficient use of engineer resources, identify bottlenecks and areas to improve.